Porcelain From the Carboniferous Period

 Seatearth

 This is the seatearth of the coal known locally as the Lower Mountain Mine.
 The grey material next to the hammer is smooth textured and very plastic.
 This clay occurs in many locations in the Lancashire coal field.
-In the past, when the coal mines were active, it was highly prized for the production of high quality fire bricks.
-Used alone, it fires to a pale buff colour at cone 10, remaining unvitrified.
+In the past, when the coal mines were active, it was used for the production of high quality fire bricks.
+Alone, it fires to a pale buff colour at cone 10, remaining unvitrified.
 The sequence here suggests movement after deposition, there is no coal above, instead a sequence of shales, the seatearth may be an isolated raft detatched from the main sequence.

 Lower Mountain Mine